DiestroCorleone/tech-company-site-template/README.md

 #### Features

 - Responsive design (CSS Grid)
-- Collapsible navbar with a hamburger menu (pure CSS)
+- Collapsible navbar with a hamburger and dropdown menu (pure CSS)
 - Use of linear gradients for a dynamic look

 #### Demo Website